dbinfrago/openstation-docs/README.md

 ## Stability and Breaking Changes

-We make every effort to avoid breaking changes in the API that would require the adaptation of code on the consumer side.
+We make every effort to avoid breaking changes in the API that would require adaptation of code on the consumer side.
 Nevertheless, situations may arise that necessitate the implementation of such a change.
 We would therefore like to determine from the outset how and in what time frame we will announce and implement breaking changes should they become necessary.

 ### Communication channels